wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

 The model's accuracy increased to 0.7253 compared to 0.7249, indicating that the model's accuracy increased slightly, corresponding to better model performance.

 ## Fairness Analysis
-Group X is the cooking minutes under its median minutes Group Y is the cooking minutes above its median minutes Evaluation metrics is the model percision
+Group X is the cooking minutes under its median minutes.
+Group Y is the cooking minutes above its median minutes.
+Evaluation metrics is the model percision.
 Null hypothesis is the model performs the same on predicting the rating for cooking time under feature cooking minutes' median minutes and feature cooking minutes', the model is fair.
 Alternative hypothesisis the model performs significantly different on predicting the rating for cooking time under feature cooking minutes' median minutes  and feature cooking minutes' median minutes , the model is unfair.
 Significance levelis 0.05